JesseTG/melonds-ds/README.md

 melonDS DS allows you to cycle through up to 8 screen layouts ([including rotations](#screen-rotation)) at the push of a button!

+## Streamlined DSiWare Installation

+melonDS does not support direct-booting DSiWare at this time;
+you need to install DSiWare games to a NAND image, then start them from the DSi menu when you want to play.

+But melonDS DS streamlines this process!

+- When you select a DSiWare ROM, it's temporarily installed on the NAND and removed when you exit the core.
+- Title metadata is automatically downloaded from Nintendo's servers and cached locally for later.

+## Other Niceties

+- **Battery Support:** melonDS DS uses libretro's new power state API so that your device's power status (battery level, charging status, etc.) is reflected in the emulated DS.
+  This feature requires a nightly build of RetroArch as of this writing.
+  Some platforms may not support it.
+- **Selectable NAND Images:** You don't need to hard-code a specific name for your DSi NAND image!
+  Just place it in your system directory and select it from the core options.

 # Missing Features